Jeuq/portfolio/ReadMe.md

 * a brief biographys detailing:
     * my pasion for web development and collaborative spirit
     * interests I have outside of programming
-* a section for contact including links to my email and LinkedIn and GitHub accounts
+* a section for contact including
+    * links to my email and LinkedIn and GitHub accounts
+    * a responsive contact form
+* a portfolio section populated with placeholder text, images, and links

 ## Technical Elements Utilized